daviddwlee84/DeepLearningPractice/Project/SemeionHandwrittenDigit/README.md

 There are strange things here.
 (Haven't found the answer yet)

-1. Training loass did change but very small
+1. Training loss did change but very small
 2. Test accuracy barely change <- very weird
 3. My prediction of app.py not even close the accuracy (90% vs less than 10%)